 I hope this page has given you some insight into how an occupational therapist can benefit your child and that doing the activities on my site is NOT a substitute for an evaluation and treatment by an occupational therapist!

-By all means do the activities to help your child develop skills, but please don't call it therapy!
+By all means do some of the activities from my site to help your child develop skills, but please don't call it therapy!

 Please contact your health professional to get a referral to a pediatric OT near you.